Date of Award

 My dissertation answers these questions by examining Metropolitan Planning Organizations (MPOs) in the United States, one of the regional transportation networks.
 MPOs are formal inter-organizational networks that go beyond informal and intra-organizational networks.
 The focus here is on collaborative decision-making activities by individuals (mostly top-level administrators) who represent organizations working across their boundaries.
 This dissertation provides an important evidence of the interactive effects between network management behaviors and structural properties of networks on performance; it also contributes to the existing knowledge of inter-organizational dynamics in transportation planning networks.

 Choi, Yujin, "Diversity, Networks and Performance: An Empirical Analysis of Metropolitan Planning Organizations in the United States" (2012).
 Public Administration - Dissertations.
-Paper 87.
+87.